-Several demographic variables are correlated with higher levels of unrecorded votes.
-For example, unrecorded votes are more frequent in smaller counties than in large urban counties (Knack and Kropf n.d.; Caltech/MIT 2001b; Brady et al. 2001; Kimball, Owens, and Keeney n.d.).
-Since candidates have an incentive to concentrate their efforts on the heaviest concentrations of voters, little campaign activity is directed toward small rural counties in national and statewide elections. data collection includes the number of ballots cast, vote totals for specific contests, voting technology, and demographic characteristics for each American county in the 2000 and 2002 elections.
+Since elections are administered at the county level in all but six states, the data collection includes the number of ballots cast, vote totals for specific contests, voting technology, and demographic characteristics for each American county in the 2000 and 2002 general elections.
 In states where elections are administered by municipalities or townships, I aggregate the vote totals and voting technology data to the county level.
 In four states (Illinois, Missouri, Maryland, and Virginia), some cities have separate election administration authorities.
-These cities are treated as separate "counties" in this dataset.3 Adding the District of Columbia as another "county" produces a total of 3148 geographic units that cover the entire country.
+These cities are treated as separate "counties" in this dataset.2 Adding the District of Columbia as another "county" produces a total of 3148 geographic units that cover the entire country.